nosada/update-pkgbuild-on-aur/README.md

 # Prerequirements
 - Arch User Repository (AUR) account
+- SSH keypair
-- SSH keypair (public key must be added to your account in AUR)
+  - Public key must be added to your AUR account
-- Slack incoming webhook URL
+- Slack App token

 # How to use
 1. Create AUR account at https://aur.archlinux.org/